-Cell-based therapies have gained significant attention in the overall biopharmaceutical industry.
+Cell Therapy have gained significant attention in the overall biopharmaceutical industry.
 The personalized nature of these treatment options render them highly specific and, according to a number of clinical studies, safe and efficacious.
 Around 20 such therapies have been approved so far; recent approvals include Alofisel® (2018), YESCARTA® (2017) and Kymriah® (2017).
 It is also worth highlighting that over 500 cell-based therapy candidates are in different stages of clinical development and are being evaluated in more than 1,000 active clinical studies across various regions of the globe.
 The growing number of cell therapy candidates, coupled to their rapid progression through various phases of clinical development, continues to create an increasing demand for facilities that offer manufacturing services for these complex therapies.

 Presently, over 145 organizations are actively involved in the GMP manufacturing of various types of genetically modified cells that are intended for therapeutic use